Beta Israel: Early modern Period

 After the death of Tekle Giyorgis II, another prince Yohannes IV took the throne, and proved to be more zealous and harsher to the Beta Israel than his predecessors, in which he lifted the ban of foreign missionaries in Ethiopia, unless they direct their mission towards the Beta Israel, this is because he believed that Beta Israel were foreigners (like most of his predecessors) therefore did not mind if they were targeted by missionaries. this is proved as he only preferred the local priests to convert the Muslims of Wollo instead of Missionaries.
 During this time, the Emperor placed the Jews under Tekle Haymanot of Gojjam in which they had to either pay tax in Maria Theresa thaler or Salt for their protection.

 During this time, Missionaries have a strong presence in community, especially via Messianic Jews, in which many tell fallacies and offer commodities to pressure members of the community into converting, taking advantage of the poor situation of the community, in addition to new threats made by Yohannes IV if they did not convert, many of whom that converted are known today as the Falash Mura.
 News of this reaches many Rabbis and Jewish leaders in Europe, whom many sympathized for the community send aid and relief.
 Following a call by Rabbi Azriel Hildesheimer regarding Ethiopian Jews, the Hakham Bashi of the Ottoman Empire, Rabbi Yakir Gueron issued a letter in 1866 entitled "Call to Help the Israelites in the Land of Kush" in which he stressed that there is "no difference between Ethiopian Jews and the rest of the Jews" in the postcards, warning of the danger of missionaries who threatened the witness and called for action to save her.
 Leading rabbis in Europe make a public call to use all possible ways to save the Ethiopian Jews.
 Also the Karaites of Saint Petersburg hears about this appeal, and sends an interesting letter to community, titled "Letter to the Falashas" in support and asks questions to the community, following the lack of effort by the Alliance to help many rabbis take action.

 Rabbi Azriel Hildesheimer was one of the first to take practical action, during his tenure as rabbi of the Austro-Hungarian community of Eisenstadt.
-In his letter to Rabbi Solomon Judah Loeb Rapoport of Prague, dated Sheshvan Purim5624/1864, he states that “the desire to do good for my people burns within me.
+In his letter to Rabbi Solomon Judah Loeb Rapoport of Prague, dated Sheshvan Purim 5624/1864, he states that “the desire to do good for my people burns within me.
 My heart says that I must take this holy burden upon my shoulders, formulate my intentions, implement this plan, reflect, and make a beginning, and that I must lead this great event.” in which he replies that he supports this plan and calls it a mitzvah mission: "Whoever saves one Jewish soul, it is as if he saved an entire world.”